Chai-mae/fun-layout/README.md

  2)**Bug report Form**

- the third class called dialog3.
+ the third class is called dialog3.

  In this class we create a form to report a problem using the form layout as follows :